Harry Gurney

 Harry Frederick Gurney (born 25 October 1986) is an English former cricketer who played at international level for the England team.
 Gurney made his One Day International debut on 9 May 2014 against Scotland.
 Domestically, he played for Nottinghamshire County Cricket Club after leaving Leicestershire County Cricket Club at the end of the 2011 season.
 He primarily played as a left-arm seamer.

+Gurney attended Garendon High School and Loughborough Grammar School, before studying at the University of Leeds.

 Leicestershire

 Gurney had relative success in Leicestershire's second team and made his first team debut in the 2007 season.

 Gurney has also played for Loughborough Town CC and the Leeds/Bradford UCCE, for which he took the wicket of ex-England Test Captain Michael Vaughan.

 In 2009, Gurney shone in T20, taking 8 wickets at an average of 23.
 However, he struggled to make an impact in the longer form of the game, averaging over 50 in the second division of the County Championship.
 The following year, Gurney's Twenty20 form dipped, although he improved in the Championship, averaging just over 33.

 In 2011, Gurney proved adept particularly in Twenty20 matches, taking 23 wickets during Leicestershire's title winning campaign, although he missed out on Finals Day due to injury.
 He was though, part of the Foxes squad in the 2011 Champions League Twenty20 which took place in India.
 He took 5 wickets in the tournament although Leicester lost both their games in the competition.